 The Definitive Trade Show Marketing Checklist

 Trade shows are a strategic, powerful opportunity for businesses of all types to increase their visibility within a given industry.
 With millions of focused individuals attending trade shows each year, there has never been a better time to grow your business or spotlight your organization than now.
-This type of direct-marketing activity can pay dividends for your bottom line but only if you strategize, plan and create an approach that will maximize your time at the event.
-Discover the key steps to trade show success below, organized as a checklist for marketing your business.
+T

 Grab the free printer-friendly PDF version right here: Trade Show Marketing PDF Checklist

-Before the Trade Show
+A. Before the Trade Show

 While creating a lasting impression and setting appointments for future business are cornerstone activities for any trade show attendee, the real work starts way before the event center’s gates open.
 Several weeks to a month or more before the trade show, consider the following key concepts: